Aikido of Kohala was formed to foster respectful and peaceful relationships in the North Hawaii community through the teaching of aikido.

 Art In Sight

-This project is working to restore the historic Bond Memorial Library in Kapa`au.
-Sharon Hayden, 889-0169, and Christine Richardson.
+This project is working to restore the historic Bond Memorial Library in Kapa`au in hopes of it one day being the home of North Kohala’s Heritage Center.
+Sharon Hayden, 808-889-0169, and Christine Richardson.

 Camp Lokahi at Island Breeze Ministries

 Camp Lokahi provides multi-day camping experiences for 40-50 local youth through four full camps and 2-3 one-day/overnight events annually.
 Eruera Kawe, 808-889-5082, firstname.lastname@example.org

 Camp Mana offers a weekend day camp each spring, inviting youth to cultivate their innate wisdom, creativity, and awareness.
 The project fosters authentic expression, healing, growth, connection, respect and love.
 Heather Brovsky, 808-896-7748, email@example.com

 This informational center offers advice for residents on any engineering aspect of their home and community, including hazard mitigation, wastewater treatment and greywater systems.

 This project seeks to broaden Kohala High School students’ world and educational outlook through experiential learning abroad.